linuxserver/Heimdall/readme.md

 You can do this by using `http(s)://docker_name:port` in the config section.
 Instead of the name you can use the internal docker ip, this usually starts with `172.`

 ## Languages
-The app has been translated into several languages; however, the quality of the translations could do with work.
+The app has been translated into several languages; however, the quality of the translations could benefit from some work.
 If you would like to improve them, or help with other translations, they are stored in `/resources/lang/`.

 To create a new language translation, make a new folder with the ISO 3166-1 alpha-2 code as the name, copy `app.php` from `/resources/lang/en/app.php` into your new folder and replace the English strings.